Moisés Alou

-Alou is one of the few modern baseball players who batted without the use of batting gloves.
-Instead, Moisés Alou revealed that during the baseball season, he'd urinate on his hands to toughen them up.
+Moisés Rojas-Alou Beltré (/ˈmɔɪzᵻs əˈluː/; [mojˈses aˈlow]; born July 3, 1966) is an American former professional baseball outfielder who has played 17 seasons in Major League Baseball (MLB) from 1990 to 2008.
+He played in MLB for the Pittsburgh Pirates, Montreal Expos, Florida Marlins, Houston Astros, Chicago Cubs, San Francisco Giants, and New York Mets.

+He is a member of one of the sport's most notable families of the late 20th century, being the son of famed first baseman and manager Felipe Alou.
+Known mainly for his offensive abilities, Alou was a six-time All-Star, a two-time Silver Slugger Award winner, and a 1997 World Series champion.

 Baseball career

 Alou was more interested in playing basketball during his youth and did not play organized baseball until he attended Cañada College in Redwood City, California, at the age of 18.
 It was there that baseball scouts noticed his bat speed and speed on the base paths.
 In 1986, Alou was the second overall pick in the MLB January Draft, chosen by the Pittsburgh Pirates.

+Alou is one of the few modern baseball players who hit without batting gloves.
+Instead, he would urinate on his hands to toughen them up.

 Montreal Expos

 In 1990, he was traded to the Montreal Expos where he would later play under his father while he managed the Expos.

 Alou suffered a severe ankle injury in 1993 that would rob him of his speed and force him to become strictly a corner outfielder.
 He recovered in 1994, hitting .339 and had the game-winning hit in that year's All-Star Game.
 For the next two seasons, he would enjoy success at the plate in Montreal, although surgery to both shoulders prematurely ended his 1995 season.